jamshaidsohail5/cube-lang/readme.md

 ### Object-oriented programming

-This example defines a temperature class with a celsius value, that can be increased or converted to Fahrenheit.
+This example defines a temperature class with a Celsius value, that can be increased or converted to Fahrenheit.

 ```lua
 define temperature(celsius as double)